Orsolya Szathmari

 Soybean is grown in huge quantities as monoculture.
 A report by Mighty Earth, along with Rainforest Foundation Norway revealed soybean production are tied to deforestation and wide-spread fires.

-To conclude, all of the plant-based “milk” alternatives are highly processed products of the food industry.
-They are labeled and advertised as healthy alternatives to cow’s milk, but when we look into their ingredients and the production processes, we see that this couldn’t be further from the truth.
+To conclude, all the plant-based “milk” alternatives are highly processed products of the food industry.
+They are labeled and advertised as healthy alternatives to cow’s milk, but when we look the ingredients and examine the production processes, we realize that this is not the case.
+It is crucial for parents to know that replacing cow's milk with plant-based alternatives in their children's diet, will not provide the same amount of quality nutrients.

-My advice to my clients is always to eat real, unprocessed whole-foods.
+My advice for my clients is always to eat real, unprocessed whole-foods.
 Plant based drinks definitely do not belong to this category.
-Avoiding dairy is a good idea but avoiding the plant- based alternatives is even more recommended.
+Avoiding dairy is necessary for many people but replacing it with plant-based alternatives is not recommended.

 References